w3f/polguard/packages/chain/README.md

 The codebase is organized into two loosely coupled directories:

 - **`src/lib/`** - Core monitoring logic that is framework-agnostic.
 Contains the Watcher, Monitors, Data Provider, and Incident Handler.
 This code defines the monitoring business logic and can be integrated into any framework.
-Note: Currently coupled with Polkadot.js; future work includes abstracting blockchain interactions to support multiple Polkadot chain libraries (dedot, papi, etc.).
+Currently it is still coupled to some extent with Polkadot.js; future work includes abstracting all blockchain interactions and potentially support multiple Polkadot chain libraries (dedot, papi, etc.).

 - **`src/service/`** - NestJS service layer that provides concrete implementations of interfaces defined in `lib/`.
 Includes configuration management, health endpoints, and implementations of Store and Reporter abstractions.